-12 Available at: https://perma.cc/5EGH-TW9N.
+&lt;sup>12 Available at: https://perma.cc/VMY2-UBV3.

-Even when lawyers take on representations adverse to the government, the threat of sanctions will chill them from taking positions or making arguments that offend the Administration.
+Administration.
 This fundamental conflict of interest will "distort[] the legal system by altering the traditional role of the attorneys" as zealous advocates for their clients.
 Velazquez, 531 U.S. at 544.
 As a result, clients will mistrust their counsel's loyalty, courts will confront case after case where only one view-the Administration's-is adequately and zealously represented, and the public will lose faith in the integrity of the judicial process.
-See id. at 546 ("The courts and the attorney, either consciously to comply with this statute or unconsciously to continue the representation despite the statute, avoided all reference to questions of statutory validity and constitutional authority.").
+See id. at 546 ("The courts and the public would come to question the adequacy and fairness of professional representations when the attorney, either consciously to comply with this statute or unconsciously to continue the representation despite the statute, avoided all reference to questions of statutory validity and constitutional authority.").